Aman0Shah/AP-ComputerSci/README.md

 ## Welcome to my First Actual Website!

 I honestly don't know what to talk about here.
-I *will* change it more often as I get more exerience in editing the file. :)
-As I work through this exercise, I following a guide by [Mr.Marchant](https://mrmarchant.com/editing-jekyll-theme-css-for-github-pages/).
+I *will* change it more often as I get more exerience in editing the file. :) As I work through this exercise, I followed a guide by [Mr.Marchant](https://mrmarchant.com/editing-jekyll-theme-css-for-github-pages/).
 Hopefully, this site turns out to something presentable.
-I never really thought creating a website from scratch is something for me.
-I
+I never really thought creating a website from scratch was something I could do.

 ### The Start!!!